vanHeemstraSystems/learning-firewall-security/300/300/200/README.md

 which python
 # Should show: /path/to/your/project/venv/bin/python

-# Navigate to the python subdirectory where requirements.txt is located
+# Navigate to the directory where requirements.txt is located
-cd python

 # Install packages in the virtual environment
 pip install -r requirements.txt